-How do you become a leading voice in your niche?
-It’s not easy in social media.
-You can start easily.
-But to attract a loyal following who can’t wait to hear what you have to say and wants to buy from you…that takes a ton of work.
-And the success of that lies in these principles:
+How do you become a leading voice within your niche?
+It’s not that simple on social media.
+You can start easily, but attracting a loyal following who can’t wait to hear what you have to say and wants to buy from you takes a ton of work.
+The success of this lies in these principles:

 Many SMBs want to talk about their products and services.
-However, when done too much, that kind of marketing falls flat on its face.
+However, when done too much, this kind of marketing falls flat on its face.

-Right or wrong, consumers want to get use out of what you share.
-As they get cool information they can put to use and improve their lives, they trust and like you more.
+Right or wrong, consumers want to put everything you share to good use.
+If you feed them cool new information they can use to improve their lives, they’ll trust and like you more.
+It’s that simple!

-Feedly is a great tool for finding content from other sources that your followers would love to read.
+Feedly is a great tool you can use to find content your followers would love to read from other sources.

-Don’t view paid advertising as a “shortcut” to growing your audience.
-That will lead to an unnecessarily high investment.
-Instead, view this as an opportunity to boost an already successful strategy.
+Don’t view paid advertising as a “shortcut” to help grow your audience, which will lead to an unnecessarily high investment.
+Instead, view this as an opportunity to boost an already-successful strategy.

 Ever wandered around on Twitter?
 It’s a real mess.
-Hundreds of Tweets, trending topics, direct messages, and constant notifications flitter about.
+Hundreds of tweets, trending topics, direct messages, and constant notifications flitter about.
 Twitter’s not unique in this regard, however.
 All social media platforms want you to spend as much time as possible on their network: boosting the chance you’ll click on ads that make them money.

 As a result, it’s easy to waste hours on social media each week.
-Batch your processes.
-That just means doing the same task for several hours one time per week or month, rather than spacing it out more frequently for smaller periods of time.
+Batch your processes to help combat this, performing the same task for several hours one time per week or month (rather than spacing it out more frequently for smaller periods of time).

 Yes, Social Media Works.
-You Just Need Experience or Time on Your Side.
+You Just Need Experience and/or Time on Your Side.

-You’ve probably heard these horror stories of companies spending all sorts of time on social media, but ending up without anything to show for it.
-That does happen.
+You’ve probably heard horror stories about companies that spend all sorts of time on social media but end up with nothing to show for it.
+Yes, this does happen.

-So, invest your own time wisely, or hire someone you trust to get you real results that benefit your business.
+So, invest your own time wisely and/or hire someone you trust to get you real results that benefit your business.